redpanda20/alumina-lang/README.md

 ![Image of a piece of Corundum mineral](https://upload.wikimedia.org/wikipedia/commons/1/1e/Corindon_azulEZ.jpg)

 ## Description
 Alumina is a hobbyist programming language.
-Alumina is an [oxidised](https://www.rust-lang.org/) inspired language and is named after the most common natural oxide of Aluminium (Al~2~O~3~)[^al2o3].
-Much like the elemental inspiration this language is lightweight, abrasive, and refuses to catch fire.
+Alumina is named after the most common natural oxide of Aluminium (Al~2~O~3~)[^al2o3].
+Much like its elemental inspiration Alumina is lightweight, abrasive, and refuses to catch fire.

-This project was inspired by Hydrogen language.[^hydro]
+This project was inspired by Hydrogen language project[^hydro] and built in [Rust](https://www.rust-lang.org/).

 ## Building
-Requires `nasm` and `ld` on a Linux operating system.
+Requires `cargo`, `nasm`, and `ld` on a Linux operating system.
 Use `cargo build --release` from the project root to build the compiler.
 To run the compiler use either:
 - `alumina-compiler [file]`
 - `cargo run --release -- [file]`